yiliehuang/sublinear-regret-LQ-RL/README.md

 Our results measure the convergence rate and the regret bounds of our proposed model-free algorithm, and we compare these with a model-based benchmark.

 #### Convergence Rate
-The convergence rate expressed as a negative exponent (e.g., -0.5) indicates that the parameter converges at a rate proportional to $N^{-	ext{exponent}}$.
+The convergence rate expressed as a negative exponent (e.g., -0.5) indicates that the parameter converges at a rate proportional to $N^{-	\text{exponent}}$.
 For example, a convergence rate of -0.5 means the convergence of the policy parameter $\phi_{1,n}$ is proportional to $N^{-0.5}$.
 This represents faster convergence as the number of iterations increases.

 #### Regret Bound
 The regret bound also uses an exponent to describe how the cumulative regret grows with the number of iterations.
 A lower absolute value of the exponent signifies a more efficient algorithm, indicating slower growth of regret.